 Very often, the question writer will add an adverb before the action verb, most notably the adverb "briefly."
 This one simple word means a great deal to both the question writer and the grader.
 Just as importantly, the absence of this word means a great deal to the writer and the grader.

-The verbs and adverbs used, or not used, and the point values assigned to each question and subpart provide cues to how the candidates are expected to answer each question.
+The verbs and adverbs used, or not used, and the point values assigned to each question and subpart provide cues to how the candidates are expected to answer each item.
 A typical key for any exam follows this rubric:

-- "Brief" descriptions, discussions, etc., are worth 1⁄4 point, so candidates should respond concisely, but with clarity regarding what is being communicated. - (Unmodified) discussions or descriptions are worth 1⁄2 point, so candidates should provide a more indepth response with more detail compared to a question that asks for a brief response, but typically not more than one-half of a written page. - Full descriptions or discussions are worth at least 1 point, so candidates should provide a detailed and thorough response in order to ensure that they demonstrate strong mastery of the relevant topic
+- "Brief" descriptions, discussions, etc., are worth generally 1⁄4 point, so candidates should respond concisely, but with clarity regarding what is being communicated. - (Unmodified) discussions or descriptions are worth generally Â1/2 point, so candidates should provide a more in-depth response with more detail compared to a question that asks for a brief response, but typically not more than one-half of a written page.